 Try hanging traps to capture annoying flying insects.
 Hanging fly and yellowjacket traps typically contain a bait activated by water.
 As the insects enter the trap, they fall and drown in the liquid.

-If you’re dealing with mice, traps are the most popular way to handle these pests.
-Traditional “snap traps” kill mice with a spring-loaded bar.
+If you’re dealing with mice, rodent traps are the most popular way to handle these pests.
+Snap traps remain the most popular, delivering a quick, lethal result when triggered.
+They’re effective but require careful placement and consistent monitoring.
 If you are interested in using these traps, carefully apply a bait like cheese or peanut butter and place it in areas where mice frequent.

 DIY options might not work unless the mice primarily populate accessible places in your home.
 Some rodents, like roof rats, will nest in your walls, attic, or roof rafters.
 Many of these areas are out of reach, so it can be difficult to place traps.